-Before you can conduct a Web Tour, you must switch to Web Tour mode in the Content area.
-(For details on modes, see The Content Area Modes on page 28.)
+Before you can conduct a Web Tour, you must have been granted the Web Tour permission and must switch to Web Tour mode in the Content area.
+(For details on modes, see The Content Area Modes on page 27.)

 Caution: Be careful not to inadvertently switch modes on someone else who is presenting content.
 Everyone in the session will follow you to the new mode.